Holtorf Medical Group

 Amyotrophic Lateral Sclerosis (ALS), also known as Lou Gehrig’s disease, is one of the most devastating diseases of our modern era, but new research is showing that the disease may have a trigger that was not realized before, Borrelia burgdorferi, the bacterium responsible for Lyme disease.

 ALS causes gradual motor neuron death, hence its classification as a neurodegenerative disease.
 It is estimated that at least 20,000 people in the U.S. suffer from this condition and the average life expectancy only is 2-5 years following a diagnosis, although about 25% of patients live longer than 5 years.
 Thanks to funds raised from the Ice Bucket Challenge in 2014, researchers have discovered a new genetic contributor –a gene called NEK1.
 While identifying genetic contributors may help lead to more effective treatments, it is only one piece of the puzzle.
 As the saying goes, “genes load the gun, environment pulls the trigger.”
 Ignoring the “triggers” limits treatment options, hinders preventative measures from being explored, and over-simplifies the complexity of chronic disease.
-One of the triggers that has been implicated in ALS is chronic infection with various pathogens, one example being B. burgdorferi – the bacterium responsible for causing Lyme disease.
+One of the triggers that have been implicated in ALS is chronic infection with various pathogens, one example being B. burgdorferi – the bacterium responsible for causing Lyme disease.

 Layperson analyses, case reports, and anecdotal stories have brought to light other fascinating arguments regarding the relationship between geographical patterns of the occurrence of Lyme disease being similar to that of ALS and stories of recovery from ALS when treated for Lyme.
 Meanwhile, the research is still trying to catch up.
 Many government agencies and physicians have been quick to dismiss the link between ALS and Lyme disease.
 This is unfortunate since the best researchers and clinicians are those who keep an open mind and thoroughly investigate all avenues.
 If ALS is essentially a death sentence, don’t we owe it to those suffering to spend research dollars investigating all the proposed mechanisms and the possible interplay between them?
 We think so!